 Urgent Care Services

 We know that life is busy, and cats don’t pay attention to business hours when they get sick.
-Just Cats Clinic offers late evening and weekend appointment hours for cats that need to be seen promptly but aren’t so sick they need to go to a 24-hour emergency hospital.
+Just Cats Clinic offers late evening and weekend appointment hours for cats that need to be seen promptly.
+If you suspect your cat has ingested something something toxic, call the ASPCA Animal Poison Control Center at (888) 426-4435 for a case number.

 When should I take my cat to an urgent care clinic?